 Table 8-38.
-Robust management frame protection is implemented by CCMP.
+Robust management frame protection is implemented with CCMP and GCMP.

 5.1.2 Security services

-Security services in IEEE Std 802.11 are provided by the authentication service and the CCMP and BIP
+Security services in IEEE Std 802.11 are provided by the authentication service and the CCMP, GCMP and BIP

 mechanisms.
 The scope of the security services provided is limited to station-to-station data and robust

 management frame transmissions.
-When CCMP is used, the data confidentiality service is provided for data
+When CCMP or GCMP is used, the data confidentiality service is provided for data

 frames and individually addressed robust management frames.
-For the purposes of this standard, CCMP is
+For the purposes of this standard, CCMP and GCMP are

-viewed as a logical service located within the MAC sublayer as shown in the reference model, Figure 4-14
+viewed as logical services located within the MAC sublayer as shown in the reference model, Figure 4-14

 (in 4.9).
-Actual implementations of CCMP are transparent to the LLC and other layers above the MAC
+Actual implementations of CCMP and GCMP are transparent to the LLC and other layers above the MAC

 sublayer.

-The security services provided by CCMP in IEEE Std 802.11 are as follows:
+The security services provided by CCMP and GCMP in IEEE Std 802.11 are as follows:

 a) Data Confidentiality;